PROCEDURAL RULES FOR ARBITRATION ARBITRATION SERVICE OF PORTLAND, INC. (ASP)

 In dissolution and equity cases, the arbitrator(s) may direct one of the parties to prepare and submit a form of "decree," a copy of which shall be served on all affected parties.
 Thereafter, the arbitrator(s), upon request of any party, shall give the parties an opportunity to be heard on the form of the decree.
 Such hearing may take the form of a telephone conference call to be arranged by the (chief) arbitrator.
 The arbitrator(s) shall then approve a form of decree which, when approved, shall be part of the award.

 31. Form of Award and Delivery.
 The award shall be in writing and signed by the sole arbitrator or by a majority of the arbitrators.
-A signed original of the award shall be served upon each party and a copy of the award shall be mailed to ASP.
+A signed original of the award shall be served upon each party and a copy of the award shall be filed with ASP.
 If the determination of an award of attorney fees will require a determination pursuant to Rule 34, the arbitrator(s) may render a preliminary award, the body of which can be incorporated into a final award that includes the allowance of costs and attorney fees.
-If the award is for money, the form of the award shall comply with the requirements of ORS 36.685, which requires the information itemized in ORS 18.042 for judgments that include the payment of money.
+If the award is for money, the form of the award shall comply with the requirements of ORS 36.685, which requires the same information itemized in ORS 18.042 for judgments that include the payment of money.
 (To assist its arbitrators, ASP provides a form of award, with editorial comment.)

 32. Adjustment of Fees or Compensation Advanced by Another Party.
 Except to the extent that the parties may have otherwise provided by agreement or stipulation, the award of the arbitrator(s) shall acknowledge (to the extent known) the dollar amount of any filing fee or arbitrator's compensation that any party advanced on behalf of another party and shall adjust the award accordingly by an offsetting credit or reimbursing charge.

-33. Costs and Attorney's Fees.
+33. Costs and Attorney's Fees; Offers of Compromise.

 1. Items Recoverable.
 Unless the agreement of the parties or a statute provides differently, the award of the arbitrator(s) may require a party to pay or reimburse any other party for all or any portion of